2600hz/monster-ui/docs/kazoocon.md

 The goal of this document is to assist you in following the "Build your first Monster app" talk

 ### Launch the Monster
 First of all, go at the URL where your Monster-UI is hosted, and check that it actually renders something...
-It should display the main banner, but an empty white content...
+If you aren't logged in already, input your username, password and account name that was given to you this morning.
+It should allow you to log in, and lead you to an empty white page!

 ### Copy and paste of the skeleton app
 The content isn't filled because the UI is trying to start the `demo` app, which you currently don't have on your system...
 And that's the goal of this demo!